Codesee-io/opensourcehub/README.md

 ## How to list your project

+We recommend [listing your project through the website](https://opensourcehub.io/list-project) by using your GitHub account to log in to Open Source Hub.

+If you'd prefer to create a pull request manually, you can follow these steps instead:

 1. Get the project up and running first
 1. Create your project's `.mdx` file:
    1. Create a new folder inside `/public/projects/` and name it the same as your GitHub handle or organization